carl-allen/carl-allen.github.io/docs/_posts/2024-12-15-disentanglement.markdown

 * how does this finding fit with VAE extensions that enhance entanglement, such as [FactorVAE](https://arxiv.org/abs/1802.05983) and [TC-VAE](https://arxiv.org/abs/1802.04942)?
 * can this be used to automatically identify independent factors in the latent space of other models, e.g. GANs and latent diffusion models?
 * given this result is for continuous data domains, how does it translate to discrete data such as text?
-* how does this insight translate to other modelling paradigms, such as supervised, semi-supervised and self-supervised learning?
+* how does this insight translate to other modelling paradigms, such as supervised, semi-supervised, self-supervised and reinforcement learning?

 If any of these or related questions are of interest and you would like to collaborate, please free to get in touch (by email, twitter or bluesky).